gregorbj/Archive-VisionEval/api/model_system_design.md

 - Saving to the datastore, data that a module produces and specifies is to be saved; and,
 - Converting measurement units and currency years when necessary.

 When the software framework "runs" a module it does several things.
-First, it reads the module data specifications and the main module function which performs the submodel calculations.
+First, it reads in the module data specifications and the main module function which performs the submodel calculations.
 Then it reads in all the datasets from the datastore that the module specifies.
 It also reads in the contents of the model state file.
 It puts these datasets into an input list and then it calls the main module function with this input list as the argument to the function call.
 This list, which by convention is called 'L', contains 4 components: Global, Year, BaseYear, and G. The Global, Year, and BaseYear components contain lists which are composed of table components which are in turn composed of dataset components.
 The Global component relates to the 'global' group in the datastore.
 The Year component relates to the the group in the datastore for the model run year.
 For example, if the model run year is 2040, the Year component will contain data that is read from the '2040' group in the datastore.
 The BaseYear component relates to the group in the datastore which represents the base year for the model.
 For example if the model base year is 2010, the BaseYear component will contain data that is read from the '2010' group in the datastore.
 The list contains a BaseYear component as well as a Year component because modules may need to compute changes in a dataset between the base year and the model run year.
-Each of these components will contain a component for each table in the the module requests data from.
+Each of these components will contain a component for each table the the module requests data from.
 The table component is also a list which then contains components for all the requested datasets.
 For example, if a module needs the household income ('Income') and household size ('HhSize') datasets from the 'Household' table in the model run year (e.g. 2040), the Year component of 'L' will contain a 'Household' component which will contain an 'Income' component and a 'HhSize' component.
 The 'G' component of 'L' contains the model state list which contains all the information described in Section 6.6.

+If a module calls another module, the list also contains a component named with the alias the module assigns to the called module.
+This component includes Global, Year, and BaseYear components containing datasets identified in the specifications for the called module.
+Module calling is explained in detail in section 8.1.2.

 When the module executes, it return a list containing all of the information that the module specifies is to be written to the datastore.
 By convention, this list is called 'R'.
 This list also has Global, Year, and BaseYear components which are structured in the same way that 'L' is structured.
 The table and dataset components of the list also include some attributes (metadata) which are described in Section 8.